Tameshiwari (Breaking) Tournament Rules

 In the event that the distance to the board being broken is a characteristic of the break, the referee is the sole judge as to whether that distance was maintained as part of the break.
 This decision may not be contested, protested, or appealed.
 The judgement of the referee in that round is final.

-A competitor may propose a break that has up to three individual separate breaks, although only one break is required.
+A competitor may propose a break that has up to five individual separate breaks, although only one break is required.
+No more than one break may be done on cinder blocks.

 Spacers may be used for all or some of the breaks.